-Read these choice selections covering standards of care, trauma and pain, and earn up to 15 CME credits.
-Participants can earn up to 11 trauma credits and 3 pain credits through this online activity.
+Read these choice selections covering standards of care, trauma and pain, and earn up to 14 CME credits through this online activity.

 Upon completion of this CME activity, participants should be able to: